usmaanalii/javascript/JavaScript30/analysis.md

 ```

 If a margin or padding is added, then the `pageX` value will be off,
-to compensate for this, you can subtract this from the parent element's
-offset to the window.
+to compensate for this adjustment, you can subtract the pixels changed from the parent element's offset to the window.
 The code to do this, is shown below

 ``` javascript
 startX = event.pageX - slider.offsetLeft;